CDCgov/data-exchange-upload/upload-server/readme.md

 region = <REGION>
 ```

-> Note: If you use a credential profile that is not [default], you need to explicitly set the `AWS_PROFILE` environment variable to the profile you want to use, before starting the service.
+> Note: If a credential profile is used that is not [default], the `AWS_PROFILE` environment variable must be explicitly set to the desired profile to use, before starting the service.

 ##### Optional AWS S3 bucket for sender manifest config files

-If you would like to store the sender manifest config files in an AWS S3 bucket, set the `DEX_S3_MANIFEST_CONFIG_FOLDER_NAME` environment variable to the directory in the bucket to use.
-Optionally, you can also create a new bucket for the configs and set `DEX_MANIFEST_CONFIG_BUCKET_NAME` environment variable to that new bucket name.
+If the sender manifest config files are to be stored in an AWS S3 bucket, set the `DEX_S3_MANIFEST_CONFIG_FOLDER_NAME` environment variable to the directory in the bucket to use.
+Optionally, a new bucket can be created for the configs, setting `DEX_MANIFEST_CONFIG_BUCKET_NAME` environment variable to that new bucket name.
 The new bucket must use the same credentials as the upload bucket.

-Copy the`../upload-configs/v1` and `../upload-configs/v2` directories to the new config folder in the bucket
+Copy the `../upload-configs` directory to the new config folder in the bucket

 *upload-server/.env*: